zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/retrieval.md

   that aren't being retrieved properly?
 Insights from error analysis can guide targeted improvements to the retrieval component.

-Before we start working to improve or tweak our retrieval based on these evaluation results, let's shift gears and look at how we can evaluate the generation component of our RAG pipeline.
-Assessing the quality of the final answers produced by the system is equally crucial to gauging the effectiveness of our retrieval.

 To wrap up, the retrieval evaluation process we've walked through - from manual spot-checking with carefully crafted queries to automated testing with synthetic question-document pairs - has provided a solid baseline understanding of our